sivalopez/Casting-Agency-REST-API/README.md

 ```
 #### Run Application
 Before running the application, create database and export the required environment variables from `setup.sh`.
-NOTE: The application drops all tables and creates them again each time Flask server is run.
 ```
 createdb casting_agency
 source setup.sh